 Recycling & Composting at Emory

 Emory encourages all members of its community to help reduce the amount of waste sent to landfills.
 The University is committed to an overall goal of diverting Emory's total waste stream by 95% by 2025, including recycling 100% of electronics waste and road construction materials and composting, recycling, or reusing at least 95% of food waste, animal bedding, and building construction materials.
-To reach these goals, in January 2018, Emory University will enact its new waste management policy and Zero Landfill Emory Campaign.
+To reach these goals, in January 2018, Emory University enacted its new waste management policy and Zero Landfill Emory Campaign.
 Find more information here.

 The majority of the university's recycling is coordinated by Emory Recycles, a department of Campus Services.
 Emory Recycles began in 1990 with a group of librarians who began to collect and recycle white paper.
 With increased enthusiasm and support from students, the recycling program was expanded to the residence halls.
 Today, Emory Recycles provides a source separated recycling program for all Emory University academic buildings, residence halls, labs, clinics and offices and has begun a composting program at some of the cafeterias on campus.
 The program's primary goal is to divert University waste through waste reduction education, a source separated commodity collection and a campus composting program.
-For fiscal year 2010-2011 the program was able to divert 31.9% of Emory University and Emory Healthcare's (the numbers include Emory Healthcare on Clifton Road) waste from the landfill.
+For fiscal year 2015, the program was able to divert 50% of Emory University and Emory Healthcare's (the numbers include Emory Healthcare on Clifton Road) waste from the landfill.
 In other words, in 2015, we recycled 3606.74 tons of waste that would have otherwise been dumped into landfills.
 Emory's Recycling Center facility also handles recycling for the CDC, The Clifton School and Clairmont Place, a local retirement community.

 What can be recycled: